Multilevel-Langevin pathwise average for Gibbs approximation: Setting and main results

 In our setting, we remarked in the numerical computations that oppositely to the nicely calibrated Ornstein-Uhlenbeck process, the contributions provided by the correcting levels are two small with respect to the required precision.
 For instance, in the above example, for $\varepsilon=0.1$, the correction related to the first level is already of order $10^{-2}$ (whereas in Table \ref{table1}, the first levels bring a correction of order $10^{-1}$).
 This suggests that the step is too small.
 More precisely, even though $\pas_0=1/2$ in Corollary \ref{cor:gibbs2}, the factor $\sigma_0^2=\alpha_U/(2L_U^2)$ induces a very small evolution of the dynamics (but is theoretically optimal in terms of $\alpha_U$ and $L_U$). \\

 From a theoretical point of view, we are in fact limited by the constraint $\pas\le \alpha/(2L^2)$ which appears in Theorems \ref{maincoro1} and \ref{maincoro2}.
 Going back to the proofs, one can remark that this constraint is of first importance in several arguments and firstly in Lemma \ref{lem:boundEuler}$(i)$ for the $L^2$-stability of the Euler scheme.
 Actually, for a too large step, the Euler scheme explodes since the first order error produced by the discretization of the drift term becomes stronger than the contraction coming from Assumption $\Cs$.
-Note that this problem also appears in models where the potential is super-quadratic.
+Note that this problem also appears in models where the potential is superquadratic\footnote{{A function $V:\ER^d\mapsto\ER$ is said to be superquadratic if $\lim_{|x|\rightarrow+\infty} \frac{V(x)}{|x|^2}=+\infty$.}}.
 Some solutions are proposed in the literature by introducing alternative schemes such as implicit discretizations in \cite{mattingly_stuart} or explicit Euler schemes with randomized (decreasing adaptive) step sequence as in \cite{Le07a}.
 Such alternative schemes (and other ones) should be probably investigated in view of improvements of the procedure in the general case. \\

 In our specific case, $U(x)=U_1(x)+U_2(x)$ where $U_1$ has a bounded gradient and $U_2(x)=\lambda |x|^2/2$ and it is in fact possible to alleviate the constraint on the step which guarantees a $L^2$-stability, without modifying the scheme.
 Actually, since in this case,